-The planning process for a new residential and office quarter in Berlin’s lively, urban Friedrichshain district is underway with construction scheduled to start in 2018.
-The site, which covers, almost five acres, will be home to a lively, mixed-use development comprising six new buildings.
-The client, a Berlin housing association, has set itself a twofold objective: to make maximum use of the land and to utilise the available floor space as efficiently as possible.
+A new residential and office quarter is under construction in Berlin’s vibrant, city-centre Friedrichshain district.
+Covering almost five acres, the site and its six buildings form a lively, mixed-use development.
+The client, a Berlin housing association, set itself a twofold objective: to make maximum use of the land and to utilise the available floor space as efficiently as possible.

-Our design for the office tower creates a dominant feature on the axis that runs along Karl-Marx-Allee to Alexanderplatz, giving the newly created Stefan-Heym-Platz both a strong identity and a powerful architectural resonance.
+Our design for the office tower creates a landmark on the axis that runs along Karl-Marx-Allee to Alexanderplatz, giving the newly created Stefan-Heym-Platz both a strong identity and a powerful architectural resonance.

 The overarching concepts that will shape the overall form and therefore the future appearance of the site are unity and diversity, coherence and individuality.
 The architectural principles chosen to govern the visual aspect of the new buildings are order, legibility, clarity and recognisability – to be employed with a certain playfulness.